 Shut Off Valve

 A shut-off valve (tap) on the cold waterside.
 The cold water side is the side that directly connects to the drain cock and enters the geyser at the bottom.
 After the shut-off valve, you would normally find a Pressure Control Valve (PCV).
 There are a number of different types made of brass or plastic.
 You should notice an overflow pipe connected to the PCV that leads to the outside of the building.
 This is where the PCV releases pressure and this is the pipe that often drips.
 It may be mounted on the outside at the entrance of the water supply into the home.
 Sometimes it’s in a little plastic box outside.

-A safety valve, known as the Temperature and Pressure safety valve (T&P Valve) mounted on the hot water geyser towards the top, often on the opposite side to the drain cock.
+A safety valve, known as the Temperature and Pressure Release valve (TPR Valve) mounted on the hot water geyser towards the top, often on the opposite side to the drain cock.
 Never mess with or repair this vital component.
-This valve should have a metal (copper or steel) pipe connected to it and the pipe must lead directly out the building.
+This valve should have a metal (copper or steel) pipe connected to it and the pipe must lead directly out of the building.
 This vent pipe is an important safety feature of the whole system.
 It must be copper or steel.
 The pressure rating on this valve must match the pressure rating on the geyser.
-The T&P valve is the least optional component – it has to be there!
+The TPR valve is the least optional component – it has to be there!